 30. Pariser Platz

-This is another beautiful and historic square that is located just by the Brandenburg gate.
+A beautiful and historic square that is located just by the Brandenburg gate.
 The square is closed off to cars making it very pedestrian-friendly.
 The French and US Embassies, as well as the famous hotel Adlon are located here.
 This square is definitely a must and the point where you will probably start off if you’re going on a walking tour of Berlin!

 31. Arminius Market Hall

-An old school market located in Moabit.
+An old-school market located in Moabit.
 Coming here is like going back in time.
 It features local and artisanal products although it has recently also been serving up some new and foreign food concepts.

 32. Markthalle Neun in Kreuzberg